-Immaculate Conception provides religious education classes for all students (1st grade through 8th grade) who are not attending Catholic schools.
-Classes are held on Wednesday evenings from 6:00 to 7:30 p.m.
+Immaculate Conception provides religious education classes for all students (Kindergarten through 8th grade) who are not attending Catholic schools.
+Classes are held on Wednesday evenings from 6:30 to 8:00 p.m.
 Two years of religious education classes are required for first reception of the Sacraments of Penance, Holy Eucharist, and Confirmation.

 If Cedar Rapids public schools are cancelled on a Wednesday, Religious Education will also be cancelled that evening.
 There will also be an announcement on the parish website home page and Flocknote.

 To register for Religious Education classes, click HERE.